conterra/mapapps-charting/README.md

 ## Installation Guide
 **Requirement: map.apps 4.4.1**

-1. First you need to add the bundles selection-ui and dn_charting to your app.
+1. First you need to add the bundle dn_charting to your app.
 2. Then you need to configure one or more stores.
 These are the data basis for the diagrams.
 A simple store configuration might look like this:
 ```
 "agssearch": {